F-T-Nkosi/alx-low_level_programming/0x00-hello_world/README.md

-	0-preprocessor runs the a c file through the preprocessor and saves the results to another file 1-compiler script compiles a c file but dose not link 2-assembler script generates an assembly code of a c code
+	0-preprocessor runs the a c file through the preprocessor and saves the results to another file 1-compiler script compiles a c file but dose not link 2-assembler script generates an assembly code of a c code 3-name compiles a c file and creates an executable